bradybhalla/sublime-text-config/README.md

 # sublime-text-config

 My minimal Sublime Text config now that I no longer use it as my main editor.
-Check the `old-config` to see my old config.
+Check the `old-config` branch to see my old config.

 ## Setup Instructions
 1) Move the contents of this repository to the `User` folder.
 On macOS, this is probably located at `~/Library/Application\ Support/Sublime\ Text/Packages/User`.